 Why are they switching to an events-based model?
 Pressure in the European Union (specifically GDPR) is speculated as a major reason.

 Due to this architectural shift to an event-based data model, rather than Users, Sessions, and Session Duration being the core metrics, Google Analytics 4 now focuses on Users, Events, and Engagement Time.

-Consequently, the bounce rate metric is being retired in favor of engagement time—GA’s new measure of active audience engagement.
-Similar to Parse.ly’s engaged time metric (which our platform invented and has offered for years), engagement time aggregates the time users spend actively engaged with web pages.
+For a while, they were planning to drop the bounce rate metric, in favor of focusing on engagement time—but new reports have shown that Google is going to bring bounce rate back to the product in GA4.
+Engagement time is similar to Parse.ly’s engaged time metric (which our platform invented and has offered for years).
+It aggregates the time users spend actively engaged with web pages.

 Real-time data is unavailable

 Real-time tracking in Google Analytics 4 is extremely limited compared to UA’s—showing data from the “last 30 minutes” at best.
 There is no focus on real-time reports or APIs in Google Analytics 4, so users will have to build that functionality themselves atop BigQuery and PubSub in Google Cloud.

 iOS and Android tracking is supported in Google Analytics 4 via a new feature called Data Streams.
 It leverages Google’s dedicated mobile development platform, Firebase, which they have rebranded as Google Analytics for Firebase.